"Better out than in ...Get ‘em all up, Ron..."

 -- Hagrid handing Ron a bucket (CS7)

-Causes the victim to belch up slugs.
+The Slug-vomiting Charm causes the victim to belch up slugs.

 References from the canon